 Digestive issues such as frequent constipation or diarrhea, cramps, and bloating are a red flag that your gut health is suffering for some reason, whether that's due to an unknown food intolerance or a poor diet high in processed foods and lacking fiber-rich foods.
 This is bad news, as poor gut health is often associated with chronic inflammation (especially if you've developed leaky gut, when the gut barrier is compromised and toxins from the intestines enter the bloodstream), which, as you probably know by now, drives the aging process.

-Try this: According to medical microbiologist Douglas Toal, Ph.D., one of the best ways to combat this type of age-accelerating inflammation is by supporting your gut with plenty of fiber-rich vegetables and fruits (particularly those high in prebiotic fiber), as well as probiotic-rich fermented foods.
+According to medical microbiologist Douglas Toal, Ph.D., one of the best ways to combat this type of age-accelerating inflammation is by supporting your gut with plenty of fiber-rich vegetables and fruits (particularly those high in prebiotic fiber), as well as probiotic-rich fermented foods.
 Fiber is food for good gut bacteria and contributes to the formation of anti-inflammatory compounds called short-chain fatty acids (SCFAs), which can help heal leaky gut.